Isn’t it a frustrating feeling when you find the perfect development opportunity, and then you find out it’s just out of your reach financially?

 In this article, we’ll cover the fundamentals of setting up a joint venture in property development.

-To that end, we’ll divide the following post into five chapters.
+And to that end, we’ll divide the following post into five chapters.

 Without further ado, let’s dive in!